📚

 Second pair: H2S and HS-

-Try the second pair on your own! 😊
+Try the second pair on your own😊!

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-xQKdb6TqmPKA.JPG?alt=media&token=3b6300a5-20cd-492d-a021-10470765768f

-There are also these weird agents called amphiprotic substances.
+There are also these weird agents🥴 called amphiprotic substances.
 They can both donate and accept protons!
-An example that you really, really know is H₂O, but NH₃⁻ is also an amphiprotic substance.
+An example that you really, really know is H2O, but NH3- is also an amphiprotic substance.

-Acid-Base Neutralization
+Neutralization

 A neutralization reaction occurs when an acid and base react to often form an ionic salt and liquid water.
-The H⁺ ion from the acid combines with the OH⁻ from the base to form H₂O (l).
-The basic form of the reaction is acid + base → salt + water.
+The H+ ion from the acid combines with the OH- from the base to form H2O (l).

 Soluble Salt?

-Using solubility rules, is KNO₃ soluble?
-Or is it a precipitate?
-Any compound with NO₃ is soluble, so KNO₃ is in the aqueous state: HNO₃ (aq) + KOH (aq) → H₂O (l) + KNO₃ (aq)
+Any compound with NO3 is soluble, so KNO3 is in the aqueous state. 👉 HNO3 (aq) + KOH (aq) --> H2O (l) + KNO3 (aq)

 Net Ionic Equation

-Concentration of Ions Question
+Concentration of Ions Pt2

-With an acid-base neutralization reaction, you could also find the concentration of the ions.
-With this chemical reaction, you specifically focus on the concentrations of the hydrogen ion and hydroxide ion.
-In other words, what is [H⁺]?
-[OH⁻]?
+With an acid-base neutralization reaction, you could also find the concentration of ions.
+With this chemical reaction, what are the concentrations of hydrogen ions and hydroxide ions?

-Let's say we are given the following information and are expected to solve for the concentration of the hydrogen and hydroxide ions: 0.250 M and 28.0 mL of HNO₃ and 0.320 M and 53.0 mL of KOH.
+Given Information: We have 0.250 M and 28.0 mL of HNO3 and 0.320 M and 53.0 mL of KOH.

 Molarity = moles / volume in L - We have to convert the volumes we have into L by dividing by 1000.